-Pocari sweat is free of all chemical ingredients and should be consumed the same day the seal is broken.
-The potassium, Calcium, and Magnesium contents are all responsible for the electrolyte presence in the drink.
+Pocari Sweat is free of all chemical ingredients and should be consumed the same day the seal is broken.
+The Potassium, Calcium, and Magnesium contents are all responsible for the electrolyte content in the drink.

-Initially made in 1965 for the student athletic team from the University of Florida, Gatorade is now popular in over 80 countries around the world by Pepsico.
-In the early days, Lemon Lime and Orange were the only two flavors available from the Gatorade range of products but now it has grown to have a wide variety of flavors like the G Natural- G Orange Citrus and G2 Berry.
+Initially made in 1965 for the student athletic team of the University of Florida, Gatorade is now popular in over 80 countries around the world by Pepsico.
+In the early days, Lemon Lime and Orange were the only two flavors available from the Gatorade range of products but now it has grown to have a wide variety of flavors like the Cool Blue, Fierce Green Apple, and Frost Glacier Cherry.

 It is known that a 560g serving of “Thirst Quencher”, a drink by the brand, is roughly around 36 grams of sugar.
 A level that is considered unhealthy for people of all ages.
 Surveys have shown that this high sugar level contributes to obesity from a very early age.

 The nutritional values in a 360ml of Gatorade:

 - Energy: 98 kcal